 Now, don’t get the wrong idea.
 I am not calling for revolution or anything along those lines.
 I’m calling for revival.
 Let’s start taking our Bibles to work.
 Let people talk.
 Eventually, someone will begin asking questions.
 Sit at a booth in a restaurant and let others see your family pray.
 If you do it well enough, someone will complain.

 If you are a man, you need to know that being a Christian doesn’t mean checking off your manhood at the door when you leave the house.
 That’s known as conforming to the world, something we are not to do.
 If you are a woman of God, tell your husband it’s time to man up.
 Maybe God needs you to lead for a while as your husband enjoys the comfort of his safe place.

-The last time I checked, today is the Fourth of July, and that is a reason to celebrate.
+The last time I checked, today is the Fourth of July, which is a reason to celebrate.
 Celebrate your freedom.
 Make sure everyone is well aware of how proud you are to be an American.
 If you want, voice your opinion on the leadership of our great nation.
 But, while you are proclaiming your thoughts, don’t be one of those who is too afraid to boast about your faith.

 Be the person who causes someone else to think.
 Use this great event to pray for someone in need.
 Most importantly, pray for the men and women who have been elected to lead our country.
 Pray for the truth to be brought to light, regardless of the result.
 Pray that God will create a way for you to make a difference instead of waiting for someone else.

 The government is a mess right now.
-They don’t have enough time to reflect the glory of God with all the drama going on.
+They don’t have enough time to reflect on the glory of God with all the drama going on.
 If our country is going to turn things around, it’s up to us.
 The church.
 That includes you.
 Happy Fourth of July!